What is a Clinical Breast Exam?

 How is a Clinical Breast Exam Administered?

 You can expect to privately undress, and will likely wear a gown that opens in the front.
-After talking briefly about your medical history and discussing any questions, the health professional will methodically apply pressure and feel with their own hands around your breast, underarm, and chest area for any possible¬†lumps, dense breast tissue, signs of infection, or any other irregularities that can be early signs of breast cancer.
+After talking briefly about your medical history and discussing any questions, the health professional will methodically apply pressure and feel around your breast, underarm, and chest area for any possible lumps, dense breast tissue, signs of infection, or any other irregularities.

-Your health care provider should examine you both lying down and sitting up, since the breasts look and feel entirely different in each position, and may ask you to lean forward, raise your arms above your head, or move in different ways to ensure they are performing the most accurate exam.
+Your health care provider should examine you both lying down and sitting up, since the breasts look and feel entirely different in each position.
+The doctor may ask you to lean forward, raise your arms above your head, or move in different ways to ensure they are performing the most accurate exam.

 Clinical Breast Exam Tips